 Blackboard, which was purchased by Providence Equity Partners in 2011, offers its teaching and analytics software application platform to more than 16,000 customers, not simply schools but also federal governments and companies, reaching 100 million users worldwide.
 Blackboard assists teachings to bring their class online and assists students with personalized year 10 or 12 online tutoring programs.

-Tom Vander Ark, a financier in education innovation and founding partner at Learn Capital, says this is just the start.
+Tom Vander Ark, a financier in education innovation, founding partner at Learn Capital and keynote speaker for education, says this is just the start.
 “It’s taken some time to truly establish brand-new learning designs that make the most of platforms.
 But with the right project management system, I believe that exactly what you’ll see in the next few years is that many schools will enter into a platform network.
 A network that has a typical learning model, a shared learning platform and expert learning experiences,” stated Vander Ark, who is likewise a partner in Getting Smart, an education advisory company.

 The tech giants are wanting to take advantage of this digital strategy too: Google, Microsoft and Apple each offer completely free class tools for students and teachers.
 Google and Microsoft in particular, “have an extremely light-weight management system, and teachers worldwide are embracing that and using it in the classroom,” Vander Ark stated.
 “We have actually seen this voluntary adoption of free and economical tools develop in a genuine bottoms-up wave.
 Educators and the English, chemistry or math tutor aren’t waiting for their school board to embrace a platform. … The leading platforms are actually making it possible for teachers to mix and match their own learning styles to satisfy the requirements of specific students.”